Latin Grammy Awards: Criticism

 In October 2010, a year in which he did not have any new works eligible for the 11th Annual Latin Grammy Awards, Venezuelan singer-songwriter Franco De Vita – a previous nominee – called the Latin Grammys "fake and a lie" and stated that if he were to ever win an award, he would not accept it.
 The following year, he won his first two Latin Grammy Awards, at the 12th Annual Latin Grammy Awards.
 American musician Willie Colón observed the relationship between the Latin Grammys and major Latin record labels.
 Mexican singer-songwriter Aleks Syntek noted that Mexican artists in general were apathetic towards the awards.
 The Latin Grammys was met with backlash at the 2019 awards ceremony when none of the urbano artists were nominated in the general categories despite its popularity.
 This led to several reggaeton artists, including Daddy Yankee and J Balvin, boycotting the event.
 The Latin Recording Academy responded to criticism by requesting the "leaders of the urban community to get involved with the Academy, to get involved with the process, and to get involved with discussions that improve the Academy."
-Since the late 2010s, the inclusion of artists from Spain in the awards has garnered controversy from social media users who noted the Spanish colonization of the Americas and the Academy itself has been accused of whitewashing by favoring Spaniards and White Latin Americans over Afro–Latin Americans (who were the main contributors of many Latin music genres including the urbano field such as reggaeton).
+Since the late 2010s, the inclusion of Spain in the awards has garnered controversy from social media users who noted the Spanish colonization of the Americas.
 Abud has responded to criticism on the inclusion of Spain by pointing out that "Latin music has been defined by Spanish and Portuguese".

-Ceremony locations

-The Latin Grammy Awards are held annually in Las Vegas.
-The ceremony has been held there annually since 2009 and was first held there in 2007.
-The ceremony spent its first few years being held in Los Angeles and in 2003 took place in Miami.
-The ceremony had also been held once in New York City and Houston.
-In Las Vegas the ceremony has been held at three different venues over the years; the Michelob Ultra Arena, the MGM Grand Garden Arena and the T-Mobile Arena.

-The 24th Annual Latin Grammy Awards in 2023 will be held in Seville, Spain which will mark the first time the awards have been held outside of the United States.